laurentpayot/minidenticons/README.md

 ## Why

-Generate identicons (pixelated avatars) on the client from usernames instead of fetching images from a server.
+- Generate identicons (pixelated avatars) on the client from usernames instead of fetching images from a server.
 Much faster, saves bandwidth and [GDPR compliant](https://gdpr.eu/eu-gdpr-personal-data/)!
+- Replace dull "initials" avatars by an easily remembered graphical avatar
+- Give a visual representation of hashes or any ID string

 ## Live Demo :video_game: